jessicarubinwilliams/neojurassicpdx/README.md

 # _neojurassicpdx_

 #### _A queryable RESTful API that shares data about pseudo tropical plants appropriate for growing in the Pacific Northwest - 217 different flora, over 1000 plants and trees.
-A React frontend that allows the user to search the APIs data._
+A React front-end that allows the user to search the APIs data._

 #### _By **Jessica R. Williams**_